|verbs > infinitive|

-The negative is characterized with the negative particle -me- or -ma (according to vowel harmony rules) added to the positive verb stem.
-Thus the negative verb root becomes gelme- not come - and alma- not take.
-By adding the infinitive suffix -mek or -mak we arrive at the negative verbs - gelmemek [gelme-mek] - not to come - and almamak [alma-mak] - not to take.
-This method of forming the negative is true for all verbs in Turkish.
+The negative particle -me- or -ma is added to the positive verb stem.
+The negative verb becomes gelmemek [gelme-mek] to not come and almamak [alma-mak] to not take.
+This method of forming the negative is true for all Turkish verbs.

 For verbs of the E-Dotted Group with e i ö ü in verb stem the suffix -mek signifies the positive verb and -memek signifies the negative of the verb.
 Applying Vowel harmony rules then: